mbkers/ship-trajectory-prediction/README.md

 The advantage of this model is that it accepts variable-length input and output sequences (although note that a sliding window has been applied in this case study).

+A schematic of this model is given below:

 <!-- The architecture of this model is inspired by [Capobianco et al., 2021](https://doi.org/10.1109/TAES.2021.3096873). -->

 ## Metrics and evaluation

-The model is trained using the Mean Absolute Error (MAE) loss and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>).
+The models are trained using the Mean Absolute Error (MAE) loss and evaluated using the mean great circle distance between predicted and target sequences on the test set (MAE<sub>gc</sub>).

 ## Runtime

+Training time for the ...

 ## Limitations